On The Calendar:

-April 12-14: Sedimentology and Stratigraphy Field Trip -
+Mid April: Sedimentology and Stratigraphy Field Trip

-3-day trip looking at Mesozoic terrestrial, coastal and marine deposits including a full day examining the Cretaceous Ferron Delta.
+A 3-day trip looking at Mesozoic terrestrial, coastal and marine deposits including a full day examining the Cretaceous Ferron Delta.
 Led by Dr. Eaton and Dr. Ford with the help of Paul Anderson (Ferron Delta).

-May 3-5: Post-Semester Field Trip - a 3-day field trip to the Uintas to examine Neoproterozic sediments, down through the Uinta Basin to examine a Laramide basin, into the San Rafael Swell to examine a Nevadan/Sevier foreland basin, and across the Wasatch Mountains to look a mid-Cenozoic volcanism.
+A 3-day field trip to the Uintas to examine Neoproterozic sediments, down through the Uinta Basin to examine a Laramide basin, into the San Rafael Swell to examine a Nevadan/Sevier foreland basin, and across the Wasatch Mountains to look a mid-Cenozoic volcanism.
 Led by Dr. Eaton.

 In The Past:

 Geosciences students & majors have ongoing opportunities to participate in exciting, sometimes life-changing trips.
 Here's where we've been in the recent past (watch for more to be added soon.)